It's back to school time! We're changing the covers of the ironing boards!

 The tutorial

-Once your piece is cut, I recommend overlocking the edges with a serger or zigzag stitch.
+Once your piece is cut, I recommend overlocking the edges with a serger or using a zigzag stitch.

 Next, we will prepare the casing by making a simple 2cm hem around the edges of the cover.
-To help you, I recommend using an aluminum somometer and of course ironing with a bit of steam.
+To help you, I recommend using an aluminum seam gauge and, of course, pressing with a bit of steam.

-The most difficult part will be to make the hem in the curves of the table, don’t hesitate to iron this area well.
+The most difficult part will be making the hem around the curves of the table, don’t hesitate to press this area well.

-Sew your hem with a straight stitch 1.5cm in, leaving a 10cm opening on the right side of the board to be able to slide the elastic.
+Sew a straight stitch 1.5cm from the edge of your hem, leaving a 10cm opening on the right side of the board to slip the elastic through.

 Pin the end of your elastic with a safety pin and slide the elastic into the casing through the opening we left.
-Go around it to come out on the other side of the opening.
+Go all the way around to come out the other side of the opening.

-The cover must fit the table well but must be removable.
+The cover should fit the table well but still be removable.

-Remove the cover and sew the two ends of the elastic to join them together.
+Remove the cover and sew the two ends of the elastic together.
 Cut the ends of the elastic and tuck it into its casing.

 Sew the opening we had left.